erenworld/web-guidelines/README.md

 - **Use external files when possible**:
   External JavaScript and CSS benefit from browser caching, reducing subsequent page load times.
 Inline assets increase HTML size and are re-downloaded with every request.
   However, for homepages or single-page sessions, inlining key assets may improve perceived speed.
 A hybrid approach works well—inline critical CSS/JS for first load, and lazy-load full external files afterward.

----

-✅ *Fast websites aren’t just nicer—they respect the user’s time.*